ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 - *cx2* and *cx2d* profiles can be deployed on an Intel&reg; Xeon&reg; Gold 6248 Cascade Lake processor with 80 cores in a 4-socket configuration.
 - *cx3d* profiles are deployed on a custom Intel&reg; Xeon&reg; Platinum 8474C Sapphire Rapids processor with 96 cores in a 2-socket configuration.

-New 3rd generation profiles are available in the Dallas, London, Toronto, Montreal, Chennai, and Madrid regions to create dedicated hosts on hardware that uses 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
+New 3rd generation profiles are available in the Chennai, Dallas, London, Madrid, Montreal, and Toronto regions to create dedicated hosts on hardware that uses 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
 {: preview}

 The following Compute profiles are available for dedicated hosts.